 The aim of the CCF is to provide a disciplined organisation within a school so that young people may develop powers of leadership by means of training, in order to promote the qualities of responsibility, self-reliance, resourcefulness, team work, endurance, perseverance and a sense of service to the community.

-Training will start in January 2018 on Thursdays from 3pm – 5pm.
-Membership of the CCF will be open to all members of the Academy community currently in years 10, 11 and 12.
-Training will be delivered by adults from within the Academy who have joined the CCF and by members of the Royal Marines Youth Training Team, who will visit the school on a weekly basis.
+Training takes place every Thursday from 3pm – 5pm.
+Membership of the CCF is open to all members of the Academy community currently in years 10, 11 and 12.
+Training is delivered by adults from within the Academy who have joined the CCF and by members of the Royal Marines Youth Training Team.

-Students who are interested in finding out more about the CCF in SCWA please speak to Mr Wilson or Mr Ford, who both work in Arden.
-They can give you more information, a joining form and a uniform measurements form.
+Students who are interested in finding out more about the CCF in SCWA please speak to Mr Wilson in Arden.
+He can give you more information, a joining form and a uniform measurements form.
 As a new member of the CCF you may already be a member of the ACF, ATC or SCC, in which case you could be selected to join the leadership cadre and become one of the contingent’s junior NCOs.